 Price – per person

-Flights (World Traveller) with British Airways: return London to Beijing (Boeing 777), with Shandong Airlines: Jinan to Taiyuan (Boeing 737), with China Southern Airlines: Datong to X’ian (Airbus A330), with China Eastern Airlines: Xi’an to Dunhuang (Airbus A319), and with Air China: Dunhuang to Beijing (Boeing 737); first class train travel, travel Beijing to Qufu; private coach for transfers and excursions; accommodation as described below; breakfasts, 10 lunches and 7 dinners with wine or beer, water, coffee, tea; all admissions; all tips; the services of the lecturer and local guides.
+Domestic flights (economy class) with China Southern Airlines: Datong to X’ian (Airbus A330), with China Eastern Airlines: Xi’an to Dunhuang (Airbus A319), and with Air China: Dunhuang to Beijing (Boeing 737); return train travel between Beijing and Qufu and from Beijing to Taiyuan (first class); private coach for transfers and excursions; accommodation as described below; breakfasts, 11 lunches and 10 dinners with wine or beer, water, coffee, tea; all admissions; all tips; the services of the lecturer, tour manager and local guides.

-Required for most foreign nationals, and not included in the tour price.
+Visas are required for most foreign nationals, and not included in the tour price.
+We will advise on the process.

 Waldorf Astoria, Beijing: recently-opened, 5-star luxury hotel in the city centre.
 Shangri-la, Qufu: modern 4-star in the historical centre, with large rooms and a swimming pool.
 Kempinski, Taiyuan: a 5-star luxury hotel located in the commercial district.
 Marriott Wutain Mountain, Wutaishan: 5-star and located in the foothills of Wutaishan.
 Rooms have mountain views and there is a health club.
 Yungang Meigao, Datong: opened in 2011, a 4-star glass tower construction with good-sized rooms, close to the city centre.
-Westin Hotel, Xi’an: modern, stylish and well-run 4-star hotel, located in the south of the city.
+Hyatt Regency Hotel, Xi’an: A recently opened five-star hotel within the city walls of Xi’an.
 Silk Road Hotel, Dunhuang: large hotel situated close to the Mingsha Sand Dunes, rated locally as 4-star (the website is currently in Mandarin only).
 Single rooms are doubles for sole use throughout.

 A good level of fitness is essential.
 Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 Uneven ground and irregular paving are standard.
 There are some long coach journeys during which facilities are limited and may be of poor quality.
 Average distance by coach per day: 48 miles.